 Whilst in hospital, Fiona will see you every day of your stay at the Mater Mothers Private Hospital.
 The number of days you spend in hospital will differ for each family.
 Learning about your new baby and their needs is not rushed.
 You will go home when you and your baby ready.

 When at home, you are welcome to phone Fiona at the office or after hours to answer questions or concerns.
-Fiona prefers to give advice in person but enquiries to email@example.com can be made for non urgent matters.
+Fiona prefers to give advice in person, but email enquiries can be made for non urgent matters.
 A postnatal appointment is made to check your recovery, six weeks after the birth.
 Sometimes extra visits to the rooms are necessary.
 Both your physical and mental well being are reviewed.
 A separate appointment with a paediatrician is needed for the baby’s check up.

 - Pre-pregnancy counselling